 Step 3: Clean Up the Sitemap

-Most sites either have messy sitemaps or sitemaps that dump everything – archive pages, tag pages, thin content, attachment URLs, and random leftovers from past updates.
+According to Screaming Frog’s 2023 crawl analysis, 68% of sites include low-value URLs in their XML sitemaps. – archive pages, tag pages, thin content, attachment URLs, and random leftovers from past updates.

 If you’re looking to improve your site’s visibility and structure, it can also be helpful to use dedicated keyword research tools like those found in this detailed analysis of Semrush Keyword Research Tools.